 Arguineguin & Puerto Rico

 Right in the shadow of the highlands these two south-west Gran Canaria spots get 320 days per year of blue sky.
-The beaches at Puerto Rico, Amadores and Arguineguín are your best bet for sunshine even if the rest of Gran Canaria is cloudy (which isn't very often).
+The beaches at Puerto Rico, Patalavaca, Amadores and Arguineguín are your best bet for sunshine even if the rest of Gran Canaria is cloudy (which isn't very often).

 Puerto de Mogán

 Puerto de Mogán is as sunny as it gets in Gran Canaria and the Canary Islands.
 With its little beach and marina perfect for strolling, it's an idyllic spot to enjoy the sunshine.
+It gets over 320 days of blue skies every year.

 The Agaete Valley

 The sunshine bubble over south Gran Canaria often extends all the way up the west coast to the Agaete Valley and Puerto de las Nieves beach.
 Even if Las Palmas and the whole of the north are in the clouds, Agaete is often sunny.
 It's why the valley is the only place in Europe where coffee grows.
+If you're staying in north Gran Canaria and want sunshine without too many other visitors, head to Agaete.

 So the south is almost always sunny, except for the odd patch when the trade wind fades away or the wind blows from the south.
 What about the rest of Gran Canaria?